sagar-kulkarni-git/SeleniumSynergySuite/README.md

 This repository contains a comprehensive test automation framework built with Selenium WebDriver, Java, Cucumber, and JUnit.
 The framework is designed to facilitate the creation and execution of automated tests for web applications, allowing for efficient and reliable software testing.

+Ongoing development: Adding new features and continuous improvements to this framework.

 ## Features

 - Utilizes Selenium WebDriver for browser automation.